davidlesicnik/homelab-tf/README.md

 1. MetalLB
 2. Nginx Ingress Controller
 3. ArgoCD, connected to my homelab-argo repo
-4. NFS mount to my NAS
+4. NFS mounts to my NAS
+5. Vault with a vault autounseal cronjob

 ## How to prepare Terraform on the workstation